nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 }
 ```

-This will produce the following output:
+The code above will produce the following output:

 ```text
 3